 The objectives of the IPv6 initiative are to enable IPv6 at WIS centres for WIS/GTS related exchanges, in particular, a rolling assessment of IPv6 capabilities of WMO Members, a capacity building strategy, update of technical regulations if necessary, and a pilot project for IPv6 based data exchange of meteorological data until 2016.

-The IPv6 initiative consists of six main components: an assessment of current situation, a Review of WMO regulatory material, the Provision of guidance material, Raising of Members’ awareness of IPv6, the IPv6 Pilot and reporting to ET-CTS and CBS.
+The IPv6 initiative consists of six main components: an assessment of current situation, a Review of WMO regulatory material, the Provision of guidance material, Raising of Members’ awareness of IPv6, the IPv6 Pilot, and reporting to ET-CTS and CBS.

 The main parts of the project[1] are the IPv6 pilot project, the IPv6 capabilities assessment and the development of a capacity development strategy as well as the Provision of guidance material.
 The update of the regulatory material is expected to be trivial, as references to IPv4 can be updated or amended with IPv6 ones.